-- 6.1 The Internal Audit and Assurance Manager reports administratively to the Chief Officer (Resources). - 6.2 Functionally, the work of Internal Audit is reported in full to senior managers, Members of the Audit Committee and the External Auditor by means of specific reports, and in summary form to Audit Committee via periodic monitoring and activity reports. - 6.3 The Internal Audit and Assurance Manager and the Chief Executive have mutual direct access to each other as they consider appropriate and hold regular one-to-one meetings, at least quarterly.

-- 6.4 The Internal Audit and Assurance Manager and Chairman of the Audit Committee have mutual direct access to each other as they consider appropriate and hold regular one-to-one meetings. - 6.5 Most internal audit assignments will result in the production of a formal report.
-Draft reports will be sent to the manager(s) responsible for the area under review for agreement of the factual accuracy of findings and to develop an action plan to address weaknesses in internal controls. - Once agreed, final reports will be copied to the relevant Chief Officer(s), the Chief Executive and the Chief Officer (Resources) as well as Members of the Audit Committee and the External Auditors. - 6.7 Internal Audit will report regularly on the results of its work to senior management and the Audit Committee, highlighting significant control issues and potential for improving risk management and internal control processes. - 6.8 Whilst management are responsible for the implementation of agreed actions, follow up work will be performed of agreed action plans to ensure they are being progressed.
+- 6.1 The Internal Audit and Assurance Manager reports administratively to the Section 151 Officer. - 6.2 Functionally, the work of Internal Audit is reported in full to senior managers, Members of the Audit Committee and the External Auditor by means of specific reports, and in summary form to Audit Committee via periodic monitoring and activity reports. - 6.3 The Internal Audit and Assurance Manager and the Chief Executive have mutual direct access to each other as they consider appropriate and the Internal Audit and Assurance Manager attends Executive Team meetings as and when required. - 6.4 The Internal Audit and Assurance Manager and Chairman of the Audit Committee have mutual direct access to each other as they consider appropriate and hold regular one-to-one meetings. - 6.5 Most internal audit assignments will result in the production of a formal report.
+Draft reports will be sent to the manager(s) responsible for the area under review for agreement of the factual accuracy of findings and to develop an action plan to address weaknesses in internal controls. - Once agreed, final reports will be copied to the Section 151 Officer, relevant Directors, Service Managers as well as Members of the Audit Committee and the External Auditors. - 6.7 Internal Audit will report regularly on the results of its work to the Executive Team and the Audit Committee, highlighting significant control issues and potential for improving risk management, governance and internal control processes. - 6.8 Whilst management are responsible for the implementation of agreed actions, follow up work will be performed of agreed action plans to ensure they are being progressed.
 The Audit Committee will be advised of progress with the implementation of action plans, and the Committee may seek explanations directly from the managers responsible for any delays or failure to implement.